alexminator/ALT_nano/README.md

 - **Sensor ultrasónico a prueba de agua [JSN-SR04T](https://naylampmechatronics.com/img/cms/Datasheets/JSN-SR04T-2-0.pdf)**

 *Para este proyecto use un Arduino nano debido a su pequeño tamaño, al cual se le conectara un sensor y actuadores.
 Para mostrar la información se eligió una pantalla LCD de 20x4 con espacio suficiente para dibujar una animación del llenado del tanque.
 Un zumbador para la notificación y un botón para control.
 Para una mayor duración de vida del sensor ultrasónico se escogió el **JSN-SR04T** el cual es a prueba de agua.
 Si no posee este sensor y utiliza otro cerciórese de protegerlo contra la humedad.*

-### Instalation 🔧

-The Arduino(Hardware) components required are:

-- **Arduino Nano**
-- **LCD screen 20x4**
-- **A button**
-- **A buzzer**
-- **A 10k resistor**
-- **A waterproof ultrasonic sensor [JSN-SR04T](https://naylampmechatronics.com/img/cms/Datasheets/JSN-SR04T-2-0.pdf)**

-*For this project I used an Arduino nano due to its small size, to which a sensor and actuators will be connected.
-To display the information, a 20x4 LCD display was chosen with enough space to draw an animation of the tank filling.
-A buzzer for notification and a button for control.For a longer life of the ultrasonic sensor, the **JSN-SR04T** was chosen, which is waterproof.
-If you do not have this sensor and use another, make sure to protect it against moisture.*

 | ARDUINO PINS | LCD PINS    |
 | ------------ | ----------- |